Xetibo/ReSet-Doc/sections/literature.typ

 Similar concerns can be seen with browser extensions which are also just plugins, just for the browser itself.
-Some organizations require reviews from developers before publishing an extension to a web based plugin "store", while the Mozilla developed Firefox requires plugins to be open-source, which hinders malicious developers from hiding their code.
+Some organizations require reviews from developers before publishing an extension to a web based plugin "store", making it harder for malicious code to be published as an extension.

 #subsection("Hooks")
+Hooks for the plugin system refer to section in the code where the plugin applies its functionality.
+When looking back at the ABI plugin example in/* TODO */, this would be the call of the function inside the plugin system struct.
+For the example in /* TODO */ it would instead be the overridden function.

+// TODO: why is this important?
+// TODO: Security concerns?
+Potential uninitialized resources etc.
+// TODO: Providing a consistent environment for plugins in order for them to not crash
+#subsection("Testing")
-// macros
+// TODO: Integration tests
-// dylib explanation -> how load works etc
-// potential security mitigations
-// testing possibilities
-// architecture -> pattern usage?
+// TODO: How to connect with the rest of the system

+#subsection("Macros")
+// TODO: Why are these important?
+// TODO: How to they interact with plugins